Philipp238/parfam/README.md

 3. the training parameters.

 The most important thing that has to be customized in the setting is the variable `path_pmlb` which must be set to the path of the pmlb directory on your machine.
+To process these results see the notebook `Process the results.ipynb` and to visualize them to obtain the figures as shown in the paper, follow the notebook `results/plots/srbench_groundtruth_results.ipynb`.

 To run the experiments for the optimizer comparison set the variable `comparison_subset` in the config file to `True` and choose the optimizer you want to test.
 All our results are saved in the `results` folder.

 The results and the code to train and test DL-ParFam can be found in the folder `trainingOnSyntheticData`.
 The pre-trained model used in the paper and some additional ones can be found in the folder